edwardbirdlab/ATD/README.md

 # ATD
  Alternative transcript disovery workflow.
-Looks for de-novo transcripts in rnaseq data that doees not map to a given reference
+Looks for de-novo transcripts in rnaseq data that doees not map to a given reference.
+This pipelinev